amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/1-1-hello-world.md

 #### Code

 Your new workspace will contain a file with some starter code named _main.cs_ (or _Program.cs_ in Visual Studio).
 Erase the code on line 1, and follow along by typing the code you see below.
 No copy and pasting!
-You will never learn how to make programs if you don’t write your own code.
+You will never be good at coding if you don’t write your own code.

 ```cs
 Console.WriteLine("Hello, world!");